 Vietnam launches e-visas for visitors from 40 countries

-Nationals of eligible countries will be able to apply for a 30-day single-entry e-visa starting February 1.
+Nationals of eligible countries are able to apply for a 30-day single-entry e-visa from February 1st, 2017.

 Visitors can touch down at any of Vietnam's eight international airports, including Tan Son Nhat in Ho Chi Minh City, Noi Bai in Hanoi and Da Nang in the central region.
 They can also arrive via land at 13 international border gates, and via sea at seven ports across the country.